 Pour about a quarter size amount of rubbing alcohol into your hands and rub your hands together (much like you would do with hand sanitizer) and you’re all set!
 No germs!

-Place a few drops of rubbing alcohol on a cotton ball and place inside your ear.
-This will help dry your ear and will help prevent an ear infection.
+Place a few drops of rubbing alcohol on a cotton ball and place it inside your ear.
+Doing this may help dry out your ears, preventing infection.

 13. Sterilize First Aid Equipment

-Every survivalist had a first aid kit that probably is used quite often.
-To sterilize your first aid equipment, give them a good soak in rubbing alcohol to kill all germs and bacteria.
+Still, your equipment has to be clean to prevent infection.
+To sterilize your first aid equipment, give them a good soak in rubbing alcohol to help kill the germs and bacteria.

 What do you think about these rubbing alcohol survival uses?
 Let us know in the comments section below!